telerik/document-processing-docs/libraries/radspreadprocessing/overview.md

 ##

 This library enables you to work with spreadsheet documents – create ones from scratch, modify existing documents or convert between the most common spreadsheet formats.
-The generated workbook you can save to a local file, stream, or stream it to the client browser.
+You can save the generated workbook to a local file, stream, or stream it to the client browser.
         ![Rad Spread Processing Overview 01](images/RadSpreadProcessing_Overview_01.png)